Eventador/eventador.github.io/_documentation/getting_started_guide.md

 "mashtun03" | 44
 ```

 # Monitoring a Deployment

-You can monitor your Kafka Deployment via the Eventador [Console](http://console.eventador.io/).
+You can monitor your Kafka Deployment via the Eventador [Dashboard](https://console.eventador.io/dashboard).
 This will display a dashboard of statistics from the Kafka nodes within your deployment.

+Checkout more examples in our [examples repo](https://github.com/Eventador/examples)

 # Software Versions
 - Kafka v0.10.1